eXascaleInfolab/clubmark/README.md

 ## Dependencies
 ### Prerequisites
-Be sure that the operational system allows to work with lots of opened files.
-Recommended values are:
+Be sure that the operational system allows to work with lots of opened files:
 - Max number of the opened files in the system`$ sysctl fs.file-max` should be at least `1048576`
-- Max number of the opened files per a process`$ ulimit -n` should be at least `262144`
+- Max number of the opened files per a process`$ ulimit -n` should be at least `4096`, may be higher depending on the evaluating datasets and algorithms.

 To setup `fs.file-max` permanently in the system add the following line to the `/etc/sysctl.conf`:
 ```